Best Freight Management Software 2026: Complete Guide

 Frequently Asked Questions

-FMS (Freight Management System) typically refers to software designed for freight forwarders.
-TMS (Transportation Management System) is a broader category that includes shipper-focused platforms.
-For freight forwarders, FMS and "forwarding TMS" are often interchangeable.
+FMS (Freight Management System) typically refers to software designed for freight forwarders, with multi party workflows for carriers, shippers, consignees, and customs.
+TMS (Transportation Management System) is a broader category that also includes shipper focused platforms used by manufacturers and retailers moving their own freight.
+For freight forwarders, FMS and "forwarding TMS" are often interchangeable terms.

 How much does freight management software cost?

 Yes.
-Cloud native FMS platforms like GoFreight are designed to serve freight forwarders operating across multiple offices and countries, including enterprise scale networks.
-Enterprise forwarders choose cloud native platforms when they want faster implementation (4 to 8 weeks versus 6 to 12+ months), a single platform across regional and global operations, and the ability to coordinate with back office teams in other countries without additional infrastructure.
+Cloud native FMS platforms are designed to serve forwarders operating across multiple offices and countries on one shared database, including enterprise scale networks.
+The benefit is a single platform with consistent data across regional and global operations, the ability to coordinate with back office teams in other countries (Vietnam, Philippines, Indonesia, Cambodia are common locations) on the same live system, and 4 to 8 week implementation rather than 6 to 12+ months for an on premise enterprise rollout.

 What features should freight management software include?

-Freight management software should cover quote and rate management, shipment booking across modes (ocean, air, ground), documentation automation (HBL, MBL, HAWB, MAWB, commercial invoice), real time tracking, customer portal access, accounting integration (QuickBooks for US operations), and customs filing (AES, AFR, ISF).
+Freight management software should cover quote and rate management, multi mode shipment booking (ocean FCL and LCL, air, ground), documentation automation (HBL, MBL, HAWB, MAWB, commercial invoice, arrival notice), real time tracking with milestone alerts, branded customer portal, accounting integration (native QuickBooks for US forwarders), and customs filings (AES, AFR, ISF for US, AFR JP24 for Japan, e-AWB via EDI).
+For forwarders evaluating platforms, the absence of any of these creates downstream gaps that get filled by spreadsheets and email.

 Conclusion